dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 Workflow reliability guarantees are especially valuable when some operations are long-running, like waiting for user inputs.

 Workflows must be annotated with the [`@Workflow`](../api-reference/decorators#workflow) decorator and must have a [`WorkflowContext`](../api-reference/contexts#workflowcontext) as their first argument.
-Like for other Operon functions, inputs and outputs must be serializable to JSON.
+Like for other functions, inputs and outputs must be serializable to JSON.
 Additionally, workflows must be [deterministic](#determinism).

 Here's an example workflow from our [quickstart](../getting-started/quickstart-programming-2).